jon-jacky/home/commonplace.md

   *previous-line*.
 The mini-buffer is where one enters commands.
 The command for switching focus to the mini-buffer is: *M-x*.
 Tell the new user what is really going on.
 To move to the previous line:
-  a) enter the command <M-x> to switch focus to the mini-buffer
+  a) enter the command *M-x* to switch focus to the mini-buffer
-  b) enter the command <previous-line> to move the cursor
+  b) enter the command *previous-line* to move the cursor
   c) after entering the command, focus will return from the mini-buffer to the invoking buffer.
-  ... until (new users) have somewhere to hang *C-p* it's not a mnemonic, it's just a weird way of doing stuff ... giving the learner <previous line> first, gives them somewhere to hang it ... what tutorials are teaching is not the language of Emacs (commands and eLisp), but the language of Emacs users (shortcuts) ... the starting point for everything is <M-x *command*>."
+  ... until (new users) have somewhere to hang *C-p* it's not a mnemonic, it's just a weird way of doing stuff ... giving the learner *previous-line* first, gives them somewhere to hang it ... what tutorials are teaching is not the language of Emacs (commands and eLisp), but the language of Emacs users (shortcuts) ... the starting point for everything is *M-x command*."

 - <https://news.ycombinator.com/item?id=6322734>, comment by *samatman* on
   Start Using Emacs  A Thorough Guide for Beginners: